 What is the Best WiFi for an RV?

-It’s tough to say what the best wifi for an RV is, because it depends on where you will be traveling / staying and your budget.
-The good thing about satellite internet is that you can get satellite signal in some pretty remote areas where you don’t get a cell signal.
+It’s tough to say what the best wifi for an RV is because it depends on where you will be traveling/staying and your budget.
+The good thing about satellite internet is that you can get a satellite signal in some pretty remote areas where you don’t get a cell signal.
 That is a benefit for people who really like to be off-grid and out in some rural areas.
 However, satellite tends to be more expensive – at least from what we found.

 Can I Just Use the WiFi at an RV Park?